tobi-2008/tobi-2008/README.md

 I'm a frontend developer with a fire in my belly and a knack for getting things done.
 I lead the charge in crafting amazing user experiences from the ground up.
 <br>
-Give me a problem, and I'll throw my whole toolbox at it – I'm fluent in both frontend and backend development.
+Give me a problem, and I'll throw my whole toolbox at it – I'm fluent in frontend development.
 This lets me build web apps that are not only stunning to look at but also run like a dream and put users first.
 <br>
 New challenges keep me energized, and I'm always ready to tackle them head-on.